mausworks/tidier/README.md

 ```

 To change the extension to use lower case instead, specify `UPPER CASE.lc` as the name format.
-Two character casings such as `lc` are _extension casings_ (lc = "lower case")
+Two character casings such as `lc` are _extension casings_ (lc = "lower case"),
-and they are always only applied to the _extension fragment_.
+and in contrast to the general casings, they are only ever applied to the _extension fragment_.

 The extension casing can only be used _once_ within the name format,
-and it always has to be the last fragment of the name format.
+and it always has to be the last fragment.

 ```
 UPPER CASE.lc -> README.md